tier2tickets/Knowledge-Base/content/automations/tier2ai.rst

 The way it works is you send the function "ai_categorize" some text to test (most likely the ticket message) and a set of categories to test it against.

+A larger practical example can found in the :ref:`Big Example <content/automations/tier2assist:Big example>` section of the Tier2Assist Documentation.

 .. code-block:: python

     categories = ["employee termination", "new hire", "password reset request", "broken computer", "broken printer"]